 Use your employees to identify problems in the organization and identify opportunities for the business areas.
 This not only increases the ideas, but also has a positive effect on the corporate culture, as the employees feel involved.
 It is not without reason that corporate culture was cited in a 2017 survey as one of the most important factors for successful change.
-We have put together some more tips to help you address corporate culture.

 Do not wait for suggestions from employees, but actively search for improvement potential.
 Ask your team leaders for an analysis of the business areas with opportunities and risks as well as existing problems.
 You can also interview your employees directly.
 This means that you are not dependent on ideas being communicated and can identify problems that are not classified as such.

 Set up a team for implementation

 Do not try to push through the changes on your own.
 It is your job to monitor progress and keep the whole picture in view.
 Therefore, appoint those responsible for the implementation of the change measures and distribute the tasks.

 Use a software for the implementation of your change projects